 Scammers are often successful because consumers don't realize:

 Crediting a bank account does not mean the cashed check is valid.
 Federal banking rules require that when someone deposits a check into an account, the bank must make the funds available right away, within a day or two.
 Even when a check is credited to an account, it does not mean the check is good.
-A week or so later, if the check bounces, the bank will want the money back.
+The bank will want the money back a week or so later if the check bounces.
 Consumers, not the fraudsters, will be on the hook for the funds.